ColeCz/Ferst-Automotive/README.md

 ## Technologies

-### Used by me:
+### used by me:
 - **Backend:** Python, Flask, Psycopg3, PostgreSQL
 - **Frontend:** HTML, CSS
 - **Infrastructure:** Docker, AWS EC2
 - **Other:** EER Diagrams, Postman

-### Additional Tech in the App:
+### additional tech in the app:
 - **Frontend:** React, NGINX

 ## Future Work / TODO
 - **Add redis based caching layer** - The indexes will not be useful while this table still his this few tuples, so I'm eager to implement caching.
 The vehicle search could be extremely performant if all vals existed in RAM, which would only give up 30kb (355 tuples * ~80 bytes per tuple)
 - **Fix errors** - cookies wont persist across pages, try implementing TLS certificate/HTTPS to give options when setting samesite attributes
-- **Enlist help from a frontend dev** - there are API and DB functionalities that aren't even accessible to or working for users, but I have no time/need to learn React
+- **Enlist help from a frontend dev** - there are API and DB functionalities that aren't even accessible to or working for users, but I have no time or need to learn React